dlvalencia/ANN-Processor/README.md

 04.06.2020 - Uploaded documentation for custom-developed instruction set architecture.

 05.08.2020 - Uploaded example program for executing sentiment analysis RNN on the IMDB dataset.
+Also included new directory IMDB_RNN_Params that include the testing data, and trained parameters, in CSV files.